neo4j-examples/neo4j-movies-template/MovieAppTutorial.md

 - Navigate to your Neo4j directory
 - If you have Neo4j running, stop it with `./bin/neo4j stop`
 - If you want to make sure you killed it good, check by running `launchctl list | grep neo` and `launchctl remove` any processes that might be listed
-- If youls data, you'll see a file called `graph.db`.
+- If you `ls data`, you'll see a file called `graph.db`.
 - Delete the existing `graph.db`.
 - Grab the zipped movies graph database file from the `databases` folder in the web app repository
-- Unzip it into thedatafolder
+- Unzip it into the `data` folder
 - Run Neo4j!
 You should be able to see some nodes at [port 7474](http://localhost:7474/)

-## Cypher: An Introduction

-Get started with Cypher on the Neo4j [Learn Cypher](http://www.neo4j.org/learn/cypher) page.

-Don't know how much to put in this section.
+### Learn Cypher

+Although basic Cypher is relatively easy to pick up by osmosis, take a look at the [Learn Cypher](http://www.neo4j.org/learn/cypher) for a basic introduction to the language.

 ## Building the Database

-Although the tutorial repository comes with a pre-built graph.db file, you'll need to be able to create your own graph.db file with your own data.
-This section will demonstrate how to re-create the existing graph.db file on your local Neo4j instance.
-Although there are multiple ways to create a graph.db from scratch, this tutorial will use the Cypher command LOAD CSV.
+Although the tutorial repository comes with a pre-built `graph.db` file, you'll need to be able to create your own `graph.db` file with your own data.
+This section will demonstrate how to re-create the existing `graph.db` file on your local Neo4j instance.
+Although there are multiple ways to create a `graph.db` from scratch, this tutorial will use the Cypher command `LOAD CSV`.

 ### Getting Ready